 After doing a little digging into the Instant Income System (IIS), it’s just a rehashed scam that’s a replica of Instant Income Generator and Home Earning System.

 In addition, the fake owner (Judy Greer) is also connected to Complete Profit Code – another complete sham.

 So it definitely means there’s gonna be a whole bunch of these fraudulent opportunities (created by the same con artists) on the web that are sucking in people like one giant vacuum.

-What’s especially funny about ‘IIS’ is the fact that the cheesy hyped up sales pitch video lowers you into a false sense of security by telling you stuff like “get-rich-quick schemes never work”…
+What’s especially funny about ‘IIS’ is the fact that the hyped up sales pitch video lowers you into a false sense of security by telling you stuff like “get-rich-quick schemes never work”…

 But a “get-rich-quick” opportunity is exactly what the system is…

 “You Will Gain Access to a System That Can Earn You $1,000/Day” – LOL.